dillir07/blog-articles/genetic algorithm TSP/article.md

 println("travel_distance:", chromosomes[1]["distance"])
 ```

-If we execute, we get the following output, you can see, the result gets improved for each generation.
+If we execute, we get the following output.

-If you think about it, we just defined the functions and the solution gets generated automatically and for each generation it gets improved.

 # output: